-Why playing Junior AFL is beneficial for children in more ways than one
+Junior AFL is beneficial for children in more ways than one

-In last week’s blog we looked at some of the physical, psychological and social benefits that playing a team sport can have on children.
+In previous blogs we’ve looked at some of the physical, psychological and social benefits that playing a team sport can have on children.
 Today we’re going to be looking specifically at Australian Rules Football (we’ll just call it AFL for ease of reading from here on in!) and some of the great effects it can have on kids’ physical and social development.
 As AFL continues to grow in NSW, so does physiotherapists’, Doctors’, psychologists’ and education expert’s knowledge of how AFL and other ball sports positively affect children and their development into young adults.
 Unfortunately my love of AFL can only be channelled through being able to support the physical needs of players and unashamedly cheering on the GWS Giants from the stands.
 Us sports physiotherapists aren’t much help to others when we’re injured, and I seem to be a target for big hits and big injuries (ask me any time about the number of surgeries I’ve been through).

 What are the physical benefits of AFL and programs like Auskick?